blupi-games/planetblupi/README-user.md

 If you want, you can overload all musics with yours by providing OGG or MIDI music files in your user directory.

-On Windows, type `%LOCALAPPDATA%\Epsitec SA\Planet Blupi` in the file browser, on macOS, look at `~/Library/Application Support/Epsitec SA/Planet Blupi`, and on Linux, look at `~/.local/share/Epsitec SA/Planet Blupi`.
+On Windows, type `%APPDATA%\Epsitec SA\Planet Blupi` in the file browser, on macOS, look at `~/Library/Application Support/Epsitec SA/Planet Blupi`, and on Linux, look at `~/.local/share/Epsitec SA/Planet Blupi`.